Vavaquin/Warthunder-HMD/README.md

 It has adaptive information; for example, if the aircraft cannot provide flight time, this information will not occupy the screen.
 It supports variable wing geometry and VTOL.

+PS: The game needs to be in borderless window mode.